 - All other cities: 40% of basic salary

-Dearness Allowance (DA) is added to basic salary for this calculation only if it forms part of the retirement benefit computation — most private sector employees have zero DA, so basic salary alone is used.
+Dearness Allowance (DA) gets added to basic salary for this calculation only if it forms part of the retirement benefit computation.
+Most private sector employees have zero DA, so basic salary alone does the work.

-Value C — Rent paid minus 10% of basic salary Subtract 10% of your monthly basic salary from your monthly rent.
-If the result is negative (rent is very low relative to salary), Value C is zero and the exemption is zero.
+Value C: Rent paid minus 10% of basic salary Subtract 10% of your monthly basic salary from your monthly rent.
+If the result comes out negative, meaning rent is quite low relative to salary, Value C is zero and so is the exemption.

 Step 2: Apply the Formula